 International health certificates for the export of animal products for human consumption as well as for animal feed and certain industrial products containing animal components are issued by USDA's Animal and Plant Health Inspection Service (APHIS).
-These certificates are completed by an accredited veterinarian on VS Form 16-4 and, if necessary, VS Form 16-4 A with the appropriate and required attestations for food safety and animal health.
+These certificates are completed by an accredited veterinarian on VS Form 16-4 and, if necessary, VS Form 16-4A, with the appropriate and required attestations for food safety and animal health.
 Complete and signed international health certificates must be endorsed by a USDA/APHIS Veterinary Services area office in order to be valid.

 For more information on Mexican SENASICA regulations for animal products for human consumption, visit APHIS website for International Animal Product Export Requirements.
-From that site, interested participants can view the requirements for: Complements, supplements, additives, and flavorings (bovine and porcine gelatin and blood ingredients) for human consumption; Food preparations with less than 2 percent meat ingredients for human consumption; Gelatin and collagen: Hydrolized bovine bone-derived gelatins for human consumption; Gelatin and collagen: Hydrolized proteins (bovine origin) for Human Consumption.
-In addition, from that site, interested participants can view the requirements for: Animal fats for animal feeding or industrial uses; Animal feeds and food: Balanced animal feeds (not including dogs and cats); Animal feeds and food: Balanced feeds containing porcine and poultry ingredients and intended for aquatic species; Animal feeds and food: Balanced pet foods for dogs and cats; Animal feeds and food: Pet Treats and Similar Products Not Containing Animal Product Ingredients; Animal origin hormones for animal use or manufacturing; Blood and Blood Products for Diagnostics and Research, including Fetal Bovine Serum; Bovine and porcine blood products for animal feeding; Complements, supplements, additives with Aquatic Animal Ingredients for Animal Feeding;
+From that site, interested participants can view the requirements for: Complements, supplements, additives, and flavorings (bovine and porcine gelatin and blood ingredients) for human consumption; Food preparations with less than 2 percent meat ingredients for human consumption; Gelatin and collagen: Hydrolized bovine bonederived gelatins for human consumption; Gelatin and collagen: Hydrolized proteins (bovine skinderived gelatin and collagen) for human consumption; and Milk and dairy: Milk and/or Dairy Products (Bovine Origin) for Human Consumption.
+In addition, from that site, interested participants can view the requirements for: Animal fats for animal feeding or industrial uses; Animal feeds and food: Balanced animal feeds (not including dogs and cats); Animal feeds and food: Balanced feeds containing porcine and poultry ingredients and intended for aquatic species; Animal feeds and food: Balanced pet foods for dogs and cats; Animal feeds and food: Pet Treats and Similar Products Not Containing Animal Product Ingredients; Animal origin hormones for animal use or manufacturing; Blood and Blood Products for Diagnostics and Research, including Fetal Bovine Serum: Bovine and porcine blood products for animal feeding; Complements, supplements, additives and flavorings (bovine and porcine gelatin and blood ingredients) for human consumption; Feathers; Feed Additives with Aquatic Animal Ingredients for Animal Feeding:

-Hides and skins: Cervid Hides and Skins for manufacturing; Hides and skins: Limed bovine hides and skins for manufacturing or animal feeding; Hides and skins: Salted Bison/Bovine Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Ostrich Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Porcine Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Rawhide for Manufacturing Purposes; Hides and skins: Salted Sheep and Goat Pelts and Skins; Dairy products for animal feeding; Pig bristles; Porcine pancreatin; Processed Egg Products for Animal Feeding; Rendered Meals; Rendered Meals: Porcine and/or poultry meals also containing fish meals; Swine offal (meat, offal, viscera, and pastes) for pet food manufacturing; and Trophy materials (unfinished).
+Hides and skins: Cervid Hides and Skins for manufacturing; Hides and skins: Limed bovine hides and skins for manufacturing or animal feeding; Hides and skins: Salted Bison/Bovine Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Ostrich Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Porcine Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Porcine Hides and Skins for Manufacturing Purposes; Hides and skins: Salted Rawhide for Manufacturing Purposes; Hides and skins: Salted Sheep and Goat Pelts and Skins; Dairy products for animal feeding; Pig bristles; Porcine pancreatin; Processed Egg Products for Animal Feeding; Rendered Meals;

+Rendered Meals: Porcine and/or poultry meals also containing fish meals; Swine offal (meat, offal, viscera, and pastes) for pet food manufacturing; and Trophy materials (unfinished).